microbullet/SgkDoc/documentation.md

 ### Texture modding

-Texture modding is the simplest type of modding as it requires no coding experience and works almost every time.
+Texture modding is the simplest type of modding as it requires no coding experience and works almost every time (golden gun incident).
 Texture modding just requires that you edit the image with the texture you are looking for

 In the sample mod folder, there are 4 images that can be edited, they are
 - The intro where the king is holding his shotgun